 Bowler's Thumb symptoms

-Bowlers thumb symptoms include numbness and tingling in the end of the thumb.
-There may be pain on the inner thumb and the web between the thumb and index finger.
-The athlete will likely experience weakness on pinching things and activities which involve the thumb.
-In some cases a tender nodule may be felt in the thumb.
+Bowler's thumb symptoms include numbness and tingling at the end of the thumb.
+There may be a pain on the inner thumb and the web between the thumb and index finger.
+The athlete will likely experience weakness in pinching things and activities which involve the thumb.
+In some cases, a tender nodule may be felt in the thumb.